eugene-taran/infra-from-scratch/README.md

 - **Bootstrapping Node.js services**
 - **CI/CD pipelines**
 - **End-to-end testing strategies**
-- **Reusable templates and scaffolding**

----

 ## 📺 Follow the Journey

 Follow me at [twitch.tv/deveugene](https://twitch.tv/deveugene) for live coding, Q&A, and deep dives.

----

-## 🔍 Alternatives & Research
+## 🔍 Alternatives

-Curious about different approaches for bootstrapping infrastructure?
-See [docs/alternatives.md](./docs/alternatives.md) for a growing list of research, tools, and ready-made templates explored as part of this project.
+See [docs/alternatives.md](./docs/alternatives.md) for a list of tools that can help you spin up your infra

----

 ## 📂 How to Use This Repo